Malawian Americans: Demography

 The Malawian diaspora mainly consists of academics, small business owners, medical professionals, and laborers.
 Malawian immigrants to the United States rank in the top five in terms of educational attainment, with 83 percent of Malawians having reported at least a high school diploma or above.
-Malawians live in places like Washington, D. C. and Seattle, Washington.
+Malawians live in cities like Washington, D.C., and Seattle, Washington.

 Home Country Associations

-Malawians in the U.S have organized local associations to promote and preserve the Malawian cultural heritage.
-The Malawi Washington Association, which was organized in 1994 to promote and protect the interests of Malawians residing in the U.S. and Canada, is in the Washington, D. C. metropolitan area.
+Malawians in the U.S. have organized local associations to promote and preserve the Malawian cultural heritage.
+The Malawi Washington Association, which was organized in 1994 to promote and protect the interests of Malawians residing in the U.S. and Canada, is in the Washington, D.C., metropolitan area.
 Other organizations include the Friends of Malawi (FOM), which seeks to foster intercultural understanding between Malawians and supporters of FOM and provide small grants for worthy projects in Malawi, and the Malawi Seattle Association (MSA), which focuses on, among other things, promoting deep bonds within the community, supporting MSA members and their families during times of "difficulty and strife", and fostering opportunities for social gatherings.